abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

     l,r = 0, len(matrix) - 1

     while l < r:
-        # loop through the current depth of the matrix
+        # loop through the current depth (layer) of the matrix
         for i in range(r - l):
             top, bottom = l, r
             # Temporarily save the top-left element for later